Madison Snow

-Madison Snow (born December 26, 1995) is an American racing driver who currently competes in the IMSA SportsCar Championship.
+Madison Snow (born December 26, 1995) is an American race car driver who currently competes in the IMSA SportsCar Championship.
+In 2018 he became the second driver in IMSA history to win two championships in the same year, winning both the WeatherTech SportsCar Championship’s GT Daytona (GTD) class as well as the Lamborghini Super Trofeo North America Pro class.
+He scored his second GTD class championship in 2023.

+In 2024 he became a factory BMW M Motorsport works driver.

 Career

 Porsche Cup

 After just over a decade spent in karting, Snow moved to sports car racing in 2010, competing for a short time in Miatas before transitioning into the IMSA GT3 Cup Challenge for 2011.
 In his opening season of Porsche cup competition, at just 15 years of age, Snow was crowned Gold Class champion, winning six of the 15 scheduled races and collecting 12 podiums.
 Two years later, he was crowned champion of the Platinum class, making him the youngest overall champion in series history.

-At Attached 2013 24 Hours of Daytona, Madison and his mother Melanie became the first mother/son pairing in the race's history.
+At the 2013 24 Hours of Daytona, Madison and his mother Melanie became the first mother/son pairing in the race's history.
 At the tail end of the 2013 season, Snow was drafted in to complete Flying Lizard Motorsports' Petit Le Mans lineup alongside Spencer Pumpelly and Nelson Canache Jr. The team would finish the race as class winners.
 Due to his successes in the Porsche GT3 Cup car over the course of the previous three seasons, Snow was also invited to take part in the North American Porsche Youth Driver Academy at Barber Motorsports Park.

 Alongside a full-season drive in the newly-formed IMSA SportsCar Championship with his family-owned team, Snow also competed with Extreme Speed Motorsports for a partial schedule in the Cooper Tires Prototype Lites during the 2014 season.
 Tallying three podiums in IMSA, he finished 7th in the GTD-class standings alongside co-driver Jan Heylen.